luco17/dominic_cummings_reader/src/content/longform/bismarck.md

 **18 January:** Bleichröder to Rothschild: many rumours about the end of Bismarck and Wilhelm withdrawing from affairs of state.
 His letters from this period show how well-connected contemporaries could not see how Bismarck or anybody could break out of the impasse.

-## 21 January (OP): A revolt breaks out in Poland.
+**21 January** (OP): A revolt breaks out in Poland.
 (Memoirs — 1/1.)
 Prussian Poland was not affected but Berlin rushed troops to the area and proclaimed the equivalent of martial law.
 Alvensleben was sent to St P. Bismarck feared an independent Poland would strive for the frontiers of 1772 including Posen and West Prussia.
 It would be a natural ally of France.
 He was worried that the reform party led by Gorchakov might withdraw troops and dominoes might fall.
 As OP says, his brutal comments about the Poles were unmatched by comments about any other racial group, though his views were political rather than racial/cultural.
 (Although he never pursued anything like a policy of extermination, and we must beware looking at such comments in the light of Nazi history, he did write things like: 'Strike the Poles in such a way that they will despair of their lives.
 I have every sympathy for their plight but if we are to exist we can do nothing other than exterminate them.
-The wolf too is not responsible for being what God has made it but we kill it.

-Nevertheless, if we can' (to sister, 2/1861) and 'we cannot carry on the struggle against this element according to the rules of civil justice, but only according to those of war' (to Bernstorff).
+The wolf too is not responsible for being what God has made it but we kill it. nevertheless, if we can' (to sister, 2/1861) and 'we cannot carry on the struggle against this element according to the rules of civil justice, but only according to those of war' (to Bernstorff).
 In May (Gall) he wrote, 'Restoring the kingdom of Poland in any shape or form is tantamount to creating an ally for any enemy that chooses to attack us.'
 And cf. unpublished letter 20/4/48)

-**22 January** The Austrian reform plan was defeated in the Bund by 9-7.
-The Prussian envoy issued a shocking statement to the Bund: 'The German nation can find a competent organ through which to influence the course of common affairs only in a representative body chosen directly by the people of each confederate state according to its population.'
+**22 January** The Austrian reform plan was defeated in the Bund by 9-7. **The Prussian envoy issued a shocking statement to the Bund**: 'The German nation can find a competent organ through which to influence the course of common affairs only in a representative body chosen directly by the people of each confederate state according to its population.'
 He sprang the idea on a startled German public to prevent King Wilhelm from going to a congress of princes called by the Emperor of Austria.
 (NB.
 Pflanze says that he only 'hinted' at universal suffrage now and September, but others write he promised it!?)
 Showalter: his victory over the Austrian plan was 'purchased at the price of most of Prussia's remaining moral influence in Germany'.
 (Overstated.)

-**27 January** Virchow (a famous surgeon and a liberal antagonist of Bismarck for many years) moved an uncompromising reply to the Address from the throne and declared the government's behaviour unconstitutional.
-Bismarck's speech in reply went into the details of the constitutional conflict, rejected the liberals' arguments, and provoked the liberals to great anger.
-(Bits of this speech are often quoted on different days in January.)
+**27 January** Virchow (a famous surgeon and a liberal antagonist of Bismarck for many years) moved an uncompromising reply to the Address from the throne and declared the government's behaviour unconstitutional. **Bismarck's speech in reply went into the details of the constitutional conflict, rejected the liberals' arguments, and provoked the liberals to great anger.** (Bits of this speech are often quoted on different days in January.)

 'Less than a year ago the assertion that the parliament and the Crown were disputing for control of Prussia was energetically disclaimed, but when you have adopted the Address as it is submitted, you will no longer be able to maintain this disclaimer...
 If, gentlemen, you had the unilateral right to determine the budget and its items definitively; if you had the right to demand of His Majesty the King the dismissal of those ministers in whom you have no confidence; if you had the right, by means of budgetary resolutions, to determine the size and organisation of the army; if you had the right which, under the constitution you do not have but to which you lay claim in your Address, to exercise ultimate control over the relations between the executive power of the government and its officials - then you would indeed possess full governmental power in this country.
 Your Address is based on these claims if it has any basis at all.
 I believe, therefore, that I can describe its practical import very simply: this Address claims to deprive the royal house of Hohenzollern of its constitutional rights and to transfer them to the majority of this House.